“CAN YOU HEAR ME NOW?” The Trials and Tribulations of Building an AR-10 Pistol

 So, after swapping out takedown pins, grinding down the bolt hold open, cutting the takedown pin springs to custom size, and going through 3 mag latches to find one that works, I had a working lower and a really expensive bolt in an upper.

 You might be asking yourself “why didn’t the retard order a barrel too”?
 Well, it turns out no one sells ‘off the shelf’ 7.5″ .308 AR barrels.
 So, I ordered a custom barrel from Black Hole Weaponry for two hundred and sixtyish dollary doos and waited three months.
 Also, remember what I said about multiple patterns for the platform?
-I bought a dirt cheap handguard with rails that was DPMS low height for the top rail.
+I bought a dirt cheap handguard with rails that were DPMS low height for the top rail.
 And it turns out mine is DPMS high height, so I have a quarter inch step on my top rail which I knew was going to happen, but at least the rail was cheap.
 The rail is also meant to go over a carbine length system, so the gas block needs to be installed as usual with any AR build.

 The above picture is just a quick comparison of the two range cleaners, but also check out my first attempt at a loudener there.
-That brake and my next few were attempts made using a dremel, a welding torch, and a Chinese made three chamber compensator off eBay.
+That brake and my next few attempts were made using a dremel, a welding torch, and a Chinese made three chamber compensator off eBay.
 It’s definitely a learning process.

 The left side of this airsoft tier brake blew off due to the gas going through the end of the gun, so I decided to take the idea and make it better.
 I made the W.D.
 Enterprises recoil eliminator.